nirajvnec/testLTC/README.md

-As discussed offline, I have created a Jira ticket for the issue observed in the Mars Enquiry Tool (MET) during the production release (24.1.4).
-Please attach the correct report to reproduce this issue in the non-production environment.
-It also appears that this issue has existed for a long time.
+Hi Milburn,

+Could you please provide the Report Definition you tried during the 24.1.4 release last Saturday, where the MET froze, and you had to restart it and start a new session?

+@Chickmagalurshekar, Sachin,
+Please let us know if we need to involve any specific team to do the data setup in the non-production environment.

+Regards,
+Niraj
 <div *ngFor="let report of jsonParsableReports">
   <h3>{{ report.name }}</h3>
   <table class="table table-bordered">